matthiasmullie/mullie.eu/_posts/2016-03-29-measuring-software-complexity.md

 # Halstead intelligent content

-Instead of decision paths, Halstead's metrics are based on the vocabulary of your software: all operators (`+`, `-`, `=`, `&&`, ... and all reserved words, like `if` and `for`) and operands (values, variables & function names).
+Instead of decision paths, Halstead's measures are based on the vocabulary of your software: all operators (`+`, `-`, `=`, `&&`, ... and all reserved words, like `if` and `for`) and operands (values, variables & function names).